 When you were younger, your permanent teeth seemed invincible.
-Did you ever open a Coke can with your teeth?
-Or maybe you didn’t think twice about tugging beef jerky.
 But as you’ve grown, you’ve learned that teeth don’t have supernatural strength.
 They can break, and move, and even fall out if not cared for.
 It is vital to understand how to prevent teeth shifting.

 Wear Your Retainer